Epson Scan 2 — Will It Work With My Scanner?

 When Apple released the latest version of their Mac operating system for desktop computers in the fall of 2019 — called version 10.15 “Catalina” — they stated that applications would run faster and better and it, therefore, would be a win-win for all of us.
-But, for this to happen, all current applications running on our Macs had to be re-written in a new way by the companies that develop them with programming code so that they will work in this new “faster” and “better” operating system.
+But, for this to happen, all current applications running on our Macs had to be rewritten in a new way by the companies that developed them with programming code so that they would work in this new “faster” and “better” operating system.
 The old “slower” code is technically referred to as “32-bit,” and the new and improved code is called “64-bit.”

 So, what I assumed to be true — and what I believe Epson’s support “admitted” in their single sentence to me — was that the only reason Epson made it possible for Mac users to use Epson Scan 2 with their Epson Perfection flatbed scanners is that they literally had to.
 Their hands were basically tied.

 See, if Epson didn’t make Epson Scan 2 work on Macs, every single Mac user who upgraded their operating system from an older version to macOS 10.15 “Catalina”, or anyone who bought a brand new Mac which already had “Catalina” pre-installed on it, would find out their Epson scanner would no longer work with Epson’s own scanning software — the original Epson Scan.